Which 10 Equipment Used in Taekwondo?

 Name of Taekwondo Equipments

-By embracing the dobok, belt, hand gear, shin guards, forearm pads, heavy bags, kicking paddles, kicking shields, chest protector, foot protector, forearm guards, groin guard, gloves hand wraps headgear.
+By embracing the dobok, belt, hand gear, shin guards, forearm pads, heavy bags, kicking paddles, kicking shields, chest protector, foot protector, forearm guards, groin guards, gloves hand wraps headgear.
 Mouth guard, focus mitts and pads, kicking targets, mouthpiece groin cup, sparring gear sets, and rebreakable boards, practitioners are equipped with the essentials needed to progress, refine techniques, and engage in dynamic training sessions.
 The synergy between these pieces of taekwondo training equipment and the dedication of practitioners creates an environment where the art of Taekwondo flourishes, fostering growth, confidence, and skill that transcends the training mat.

 Dobok (Taekwondo Uniform)